JRRRRRRR/dsc-case-study-hypothesis-testing/notebooks/README.md

 Our conclusions
 Q1 - We reject the Null hypothesis and state there is not no relation between quantity ordered and discount

+Q2 - We use anova test here to test the quantities in different territories.
-Q2 - The shapiro test with p-value 0.00118 which is less than 0.05.
-We can reject the null hypothises.
-Therefore the data does not fit the normal distribution.
-And we choose wilcoxon test which gives us p_value 0 which is less than 0.05.
-We can reject the null hypothises.
-Therefore there is difference in number of orders and territory
+The p-value is 0.55 which is greater than 0.05.
+We fail to reject the null hypothises.
+Therefore there is no difference in number of orders and territory.

 Q3 - There was indeed a connection between employees and total order price, as well as a connection between employees and total order quantity.
 Some employees outperforming others.
 Anne and Robert, in particular, excelled.
 See the notebooks for details.